otoaneba/D3-gapminder/README.md

 ![Lab Result](img/p3_gapminder_image.jpeg)

-You will use this dataset to create the above interactive bubble chart.

 The data-bindings on the bubbles are:
 * x-positon - `gdpPercap` in a `scaleLog`
 * y-positon - `lifeExp` in a `scaleLinear`